karlek/lappis/tools/rawimg/README.md

 # rawimg

-Convert images to raw pixel data to be used inside Lapis.
+Convert images to raw pixel data to be used inside lappis.
 Image must be 1280x1024

 ```